Bharath-Selva/sample_code/README.md

 internally based on the project code from sample_utilities.py.

 ### Requirements
 The necessary python modules are needed to run the script mentioned in the requirement.txt file.
+The Project folder is in Project.rar.

 The necessary basic information to execute code are provided in config.json file.
 This JSON file contains information about source providers API-key, location of the project directory and area of interest GeoJSON shapefile's name.
 GeoJSON shapefile